-In my previous blog, I introduced the relationship between three “breakdown structures” commonly used in project management, and how cost estimates are linked to them and aid in their usefulness.
+In a previous blog, we introduced the relationship between three “breakdown structures” commonly used in project management, and how cost estimates are linked to them and aid in their usefulness.
 In this blog, I’ll dig further into these relationships, and explain their impact on my Total Ownership Cost (TOC) solution in TruePlanning.

 Let’s use an example of an aircraft being built for the Army.
 In this hypothetical example, the prime contractor is Boeing, and they have different departments working on various parts of the aircraft.
 Department 10 is responsible for the wings and the tail section of the aircraft.